BitcoinDesign/Guide/guide/inheritance-wallet/succession.md

 9. **Ongoing transaction costs**: Timelocks need to be refreshed at regular intervals, incurring transaction fees.
 This ongoing cost needs to be factored into the long-term management of the wallet

 In conclusion, while multi-key and timelocks offer powerful tools for creating secure and flexible inheritance solutions, they also require careful planning, ongoing management, and a good understanding of the technology.
 Families considering such a setup should weigh these pros and cons against their specific needs, technical capabilities, and risk tolerance.
 The added security and flexibility come with increased complexity and maintenance requirements, including regular updates and associated transaction costs.

+### Final thoughts

+A unique point about bitcoin inheritance is that it cannot be overruled by the law.
+With traditional methods, the descendants could get a court order to get to the funds.
+But that's simply not possible with bitcoin.

+Compared to traditional inheritance setups, the bitcoin setup is technically more complex but operationally simpler in many ways.
+It eliminates many intermediaries and provides more direct control, but requires:

+- Technical competence from all parties
+- Careful key management
+- Regular maintenance (checking keys, updating configurations)
+- Family coordination and education

 ---